 Very similar Martian oppositions take place every 79 years (15 + 17 + 15 + 17 + 15 = 79).
-These 79-year cycles repeat with only a delay of 2 to 5 calendar days.
+These 79-year cycles repeat with only a delay of two to five calendar days.
 The super-close opposition of Mars in the year 2082 will fall on September 1, 2082.
-But once again, Earth and Mars won’t come as close as they had in August 2003.
+But once again, Earth and Mars won’t come as close as they did in August 2003.

-Because the Martian orbit is getting more eccentric (oblong), the closest oppositions will actually come closer to Earth, and the farthest oppositions will actually become more distant.
-The computational wizard Jean Meeus figures that from the years 0 to 3000, Mars will come closest to Earth on September 8, 2729 (55.65 million kilometers) and farthest away on March 6, 2832 (101.50 million kilometers).
+Because the Martian orbit is becoming more eccentric (flatter), the closest oppositions will actually come closer to Earth, and the farthest oppositions will actually become more distant.
+The computational wizard Jean Meeus figures that from the years 0 to 3000 A.D., Mars will come closest to Earth on September 8, 2729 (55.65 million kilometers or 34.57 million miles) and farthest away on March 6, 2832 (101.50 million kilometers or 63 million miles).

 Want to know more about close and far Martian oppositions?
 Click here.

-While the time is at hand, enjoy the respectably close appearance of Mars in Earth’s sky during May and June of 2016.
+While the time is at hand, enjoy the close appearance of Mars in Earth’s sky during July and August of 2018.

 Bottom line: Oppositions of Mars are far from equal.
-This post explains why Mars has near and far oppositions and shows why the 2016 opposition – although good – is not as good as the 2018 opposition will be.
+This post explains why Mars has near and far oppositions and shows why the 2018 opposition is a particularly good one.